Regex

 i

-: Ignore case, case-insensitive matching.
+: Ignore case, case-insensitive matching.m

-: Multi-line, multi-line matching.
+: Multi-line, multi-line matching.s

-: ASCII, ASCII-only matching.
+: ASCII, ASCII-only matching.x

 : Verbose, ignore whitespace and comments.